Skip to content

 Before you use incremental loading, you should understand 3 important keys:

-• incremental_key: the column that will be used to determine the new rows, if you give an incremental key for an ingestion the resulting rows will be filtered based on the incremental key, a.k.a only the new rows will be ingested.
+• incremental_key: the column that will be used to determine the new rows, if you give an incremental key for an ingestion the resulting rows will be filtered based on the incremental key, which means only the new rows will be ingested.

-• A good example of an incremental key is a timestamp column, where you only want to ingest the rows that are newer than the last ingestion, e.g. created_at or updated_at.
+• A good example of an incremental key is a timestamp column, where you only want to ingest the rows that are newer than the last ingestion, for example created_at or updated_at.

 • strategy: the strategy to use for incremental loading, the available strategies are: